daiva-sadauskiene/lab3-sentinel-integration/README.md

 - All incidents in this case were related to suspicious failed login attempts.
 - Investigated incident severity and source within Sentinel > Incidents.
 - Demonstrated use of analytics rules and MITRE ATT&CK mapping.

+  *Incident view showing how alerts triggered by the analytics rules were grouped into incidents.*
 ![Sentinel Incidents](sentinel-incidents.png)

 ## 🎯 Key Learning Outcomes